lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 Finally, values that should always be presented identically regardless of any aggregation, such as names or global constants, should be given the `aggregation-method` value `none`.

-Now you are ready to run your model using the `ie` CLI tool!
+Now you are ready to run your plugin using the `ie` CLI tool!

 ## Running your plugin